free pdf day hiking checklist

 Gloves – For the colder months, these are a must.
 Cold hands are miserable, and even a thin pair of gloves can help to keep your fingers from aching when a cold wind kicks up.
 Additionally, if you wind up overnighting accidentally, these will be a big help to keep you warm.

-Warm Hat – Like gloves, even a light weight warm hat can be a literal life save if you encounter unexpected cold weather.
+Warm Hat – Like gloves, even a lightweight warm hat can be a literal life save if you encounter unexpected cold weather.

-Bandanna or Buff – Bandannas can be super useful as headwear, a face covering, a towel and more.
+Bandanna or Buff – Bandannas can be super useful as headwear, a face covering, a towel, and more.
 A buff also is great for keep the wind off your face/neck or covering your head.

 Gaiters – If you wear shoes, gaiters can be invaluable for keeping dirt, sticks, snow, stickers, and even bugs out of your shoes.